m-a-hannan/t-ui-standard/README.md

 # t-ui-standard
-Purpose is to do experiment on original TUI-ConsoleLauncher
+forked from fandreuz / TUI-ConsoleLauncher